Learning through atypical "phase transitions" in overparameterized neural networks

-More importantly, we show that as the number of weights increases, the learning algorithms begin to find solutions that almost perfectly fit the data beyond a phase transition point that does not coincide with the interpolation threshold of the model.
-For a given set of samples taken from a natural distribution of data $\cal D$, we define the interpolation threshold as the minimum number of parameters (weights) such that solutions that fit almost perfectly the samples start to exist, independently on the learning algorithm.
-The interpolation threshold is thus defined as the SAT/UNSAT transition for perfect storage.
-Contrary to what happens in convex models, we show that for non convex neural networks there exists a gap between the interpolations threshold and the threshold where the learning algorithms start to find solutions.
-This phase transition coincides with the sharp appearance of atypical solutions that are locally extremely entropic, namely flat regions of the space of the weights that are particularly dense with solutions and have good generalization properties.
+Both kinds of solutions have been studied in simpler, non-overparameterized models, using tools from statistical physics of disordered systems: the typical solutions are the equilibrium ones~\cite{krauth1989storage,huang2014origin}, and the atypical, highly entropic ones can be described by a large deviation technique~\cite{baldassi2015subdominant,unreasoanable,relu_locent,baldassi2020clustering,baldassi2020shaping,baldassi2020wide} or by using a robustness bias~\cite{baldassi2021unveiling}.
+Those techniques are non-rigorous, but a few rigorous confirmation of some of the findings have been obtained~\cite{perkins2021frozen,abbe2021proof,abbe2021binary}.

+Here, we extend those techniques to the study of the effect of overparameterization.
+We show that, contrary to what happens in overparameterized convex models, there are two transition points, separated by a gap.
+The first one is the information-theoretic interpolation threshold of the model: this is the point when zero-error solutions appear and perfect fitting of the data becomes possible.
+This point is obtained from an equilibrium computation and thus it is related to the typical, basically inaccessible solutions.
+The second transition point coincides with the sharp appearance of the highly locally entropic atypical solutions, that are attractive to learning algorithms.
 These dense regions stem from the development of new solutions which connect the preexisting ones.

-We shall call this transition the \textit{Local Entropy} (LE) transition.
-While exponentially rare if compared to narrower solutions, entropic solutions are accessible to the algorithms used in learning (see also~\cite{FengYuhai} for a remarkable inverse relation between the weight variance and the flatness of solutions found by Stochastic Gradient Descent).
+We shall call this second transition the \textit{Local Entropy} (LE) transition.
 This type of phase transition is not usually encountered in statistical physics, as it is driven by the appearance of rare structures in the solution space.
 Still it can be of basic relevance for learning processes (even very simple ones) that are not bound to try to sample from the dominating set of minima (i.e. are not designed to have the Gibbs distribution as stationary probability measure).
-This is indeed the case for all algorithms used for learning, which are subject to external perturbations, use ad hoc loss functions, and adopt peculiar optimization and initialization strategies.
-For generalization, we also show that above a certain level of overparameterization, the optimal Bayesian error is obtained by imposing a certain margin.
+This is indeed the case for all algorithms used for learning, which are subject to external perturbations, use ad hoc loss functions, and adopt peculiar optimization and initialization strategies, see also ref.~\cite{FengYuhai}.

 Interestingly, the phase transitions to rare states have similarities to the localization phase transitions that are well known in quantum mechanics~\cite{nandkishore2015many}.
 This fact is also consistent with the effectiveness of quantum annealing for learning problems similar to those discussed in this paper~\cite{baldassi2018efficiency}.